 However this is NOT the law in all states.
 Some states will not pay a single cent in compensation if it is proved that the injured party even had the smallest percentage of fault in the accident.

 Personal injury cases can get complicated really fast.
 This is why you need to consult with a personal injury lawyer as soon as possible.
-You can contact any one of our personal injury lawyers in any of the Cape Cod, Massachusetts or Rhode Island offices at (800)200-7752 or fill out our contact form for a free initial consultation.
+You can contact any one of our personal injury lawyers in Providence, RI offices at 401-751-0101 or fill out our contact form for a free initial consultation.